tangmc0210/PRISM_code/README.md

 **Remarks**:

 - `Segmentation3D.py` needs stardist environment as it use trained network to predict the shape and centroid of nucleus in 3D.
 For more information, see: https://github.com/stardist/stardist.
-- Our strategy to generate expression matris in general assign rna to its nearest centroid of cell nucleus (predicted by dapi) so it requires `centroids.csv(dapi_predict.csv)` of cell nucleus and `mapped_genes.csv` generated in previous steps.
+- Our strategy to generate expression matris in general assign rna to its nearest centroid of cell nucleus (predicted by dapi) so it requires `dapi_centroids.csv` of cell nucleus and `mapped_genes.csv` generated in previous steps.
 If you have other strategies which performed better in your data, you can replace this step with it.

 ---